HD 218566: Nomenclature

+Stellar properties

 HD 218566 is a smaller star than the Sun, with about 81% of the Sun's mass and 86% of the radius of the Sun.
 It is a K-type main sequence star with a stellar classification of K3 V that is generating energy by the nuclear fusion of hydrogen at its core.
 HD 218556 is radiating around 35% of the luminosity of the Sun from its outer envelope at an effective temperature of 4,849 K. This heat gives the star the characteristic orange-hued glow of a K-type star.

 Compared to the Sun, this star has an unusually high abundance of elements other than hydrogen and helium, what astronomers term the metallicity.
 Based upon the abundance of iron, the metallicity is 2.4 times as high as in the Sun.
 It is much older than the Sun, with estimates of its age ranging from 8.5 to 11.5 billion years.
 It appears to have a negligible rate of spin as its projected rotational velocity is too small to measure.